 Why Did Saudi Arabia Change the Esports World Cup Foundation Name?

-Previously operating under a title closely tied to a single flagship tournament, the foundation now oversees multiple major events, including the Esports World Cup and the Esports Nations Cup.
-By simplifying its name to “Esports Foundation,” the organization positions itself as a long-term governing and investment body rather than just an event operator.
+This was previously operated under a title closely tied to a single flagship tournament; the foundation now oversees multiple major events, including the Esports World Cup and the Esports Nations Cup, which is scheduled to take place in November this year.
+By simplifying its name to “Esports Foundation,” the organization positions itself as a long-term governing and investment body, and not just an event organizer.

-The foundation receives funding from a sports grant that is supported by the Saudi sovereign wealth fund, the Public Investment Fund (PIF).
-The Public Investment Fund has been at the forefront of Saudi Arabia’s efforts to diversify its economy away from oil, and it has invested heavily in gaming, sports, and entertainment initiatives as part of the Vision 2030 initiative.
+As of now, the foundation receives funding from a sports grant that is supported by the Saudi sovereign wealth fund, the Public Investment Fund (PIF).
+The Public Investment Fund has been at the forefront of Saudi Arabia’s efforts to diversify its economy away from oil.
+That is why the Kingdom has invested heavily in gaming, sports, and entertainment initiatives as part of the Vision 2030 initiative.
+For example, signing big Europian Football Stars are part of this program, and Gaming seems to be going in that direction too.

 ALSO READ

-As esports continues to grow worldwide, the newly named Esports Foundation is expected to play an increasingly influential role in shaping the competitive gaming landscape.
+As we can see, esports continues to grow worldwide; the newly named Esports Foundation is expected to play an increasingly influential role in shaping the competitive gaming landscape.

 For more regular news and updates on the Esports World Cup 2026, keep an eye on Insidesport.